 - Find Out More About Historical Abuse Claims

 Historical abuse (or ‘non-recent’ abuse) is when an adult was abused in some way as a child or young person under the age of 18.
-It can relate to a single incident or multiple occasions of sexual abuse.
+It can relate to a single incident or multiple occasions of sexual abuse or assault.

 Historical Abuse Statistics